MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ### Use it for art, music, and other experiences

 There's so much more that you can do!
-Here are some other experiments like my Handsfree Psychedelic Art Maker and WebXR DevTools so that you can work on WebXR apps without XR equipment:
+Here are some other experiments like my upcoming "Diffusionist" app designed to help you make trippy art to the beat of music ([check out my brand new Instagram for the audio version](https://www.instagram.com/p/CJbuxr_hpLH/)).
+I'm also making a WebXR DevTools Chrome Extension so that you can work on WebXR apps handsfree without XR equipment:

 ![Diffusionist](https://media0.giphy.com/media/erAsyoAJukeBfS9ila/giphy.gif)